Choosing an Eye Doctor for Your Child

 Are you wondering when you should take your child to an eye doctor for their first visit?
 It’s recommended your child receive their first eye check up at six months, again at three years, and before starting kindergarten.

-Some pediatricians perform very thorough eye exams during normal check-ups, so you might choose not to take your child to an eye doctor until they’re older than five or are referred to a vision specialist by their pediatrician.
+Some pediatricians perform very thorough eye screenings during normal check-ups, so you might choose not to take your child to an eye doctor until they’re older than five or are referred to a vision specialist by their pediatrician.
 However, you might also have an eye doctor perform those first three eye exams (6 months, 3 years, pre-kindergarten).

 Choosing an eye doctor for yourself can be tricky especially with so many different types of eye care providers and specialty areas, and it’s even more difficult when looking for a doctor for your child.
 If you find yourself confused distinguishing the difference between all these doctors and practices that start with opt-, ophth-, and opti-, you’re not alone!